HathorNetwork/rfcs/projects/ledger-app/0001-token-admin-methods.md

 ---

 The `token_data` of an output is a byte with the information:
-- Weather the token is a custom token or HTR
+- Whether the token is a custom token or HTR
 - Which custom token it is (index on the token array)
 - If the output is an authority output (which authority will be encoded on the `value`) Currently on the app we ignore the last piece of information since we do not allow authority outputs.